YHADJRABIA/pathfinder/README.md

 - API errrors are handled via a utility function;
 - Types are separated on their own folder;

+### CI/CD:

-• Tests using Jest target only the most important logic;
+• Jest testing only covers the most important logic;

-• Project uses TypeScript and has Prettier & Linter rules;
+• Conventions & code security are enforced with TypeScript, ESLint & Prettier;

+• Workflows are coordinated by `main.yaml`:

+- Linting;
+- Formatting;
+- Typing;
+- Testing;
+- Building.

 ## Note that: